SJYbetter/pytorch-i3d/README.md

 ## Note
 This code was written for PyTorch 0.3.
 Version 0.4 and newer may cause issues.
+More detailed information about the charaders dataset could refer the link: https://allenai.org/plato/charades/README.txt

+## Video Proprocessing
+For different mode we have differnt methods to preprocess the videos.
+For mode is "rgb", we need to transform the videos to images by using the tools [ffmpeg](ffmpeg), and we put the images in the directory [data/changing_tire_00002_rgb](/data/changing_tire_00002_rgb) and [/data/changing_tire_00003_rgb](/data/changing_tire_00003_rgb).

+For mode is "flow", we use need to use dense-flow.py to generate images which may take 30 minites to finish.
+We set the maximum of optical flows to 20 referred by the https://allenai.org/plato/charades/README.txt.
+We put all the images in the directory [/data/flows/changing_tire_0002](/data/flows/changing_tire_0002) and [/data/flows/changing_tire_0003](/data/flows/changing_tire_0003).

 # Fine-tuning and Feature Extraction